pgeu/pgeu-system/docs/confreg/oauth.md

 OAuth applications are uniquely identified by their base URL.
-For some providers these are unique URLs (such as Twitter) whereas other systems support multiple instances and therefor multiple OAuth applications (such as Mastodon).
+For some providers these are unique URLs (such as Twitter) whereas other systems support multiple instances and therefore multiple OAuth applications (such as Mastodon).

 OAuth applications are registered globally in the system, and can be